Virgin Atlantic hopes govt will protect competition if rival buys Aer Lingus

-MIAMI, June 8 (Reuters) - Virgin Atlantic Airways Ltd is looking for government help to safeguard competition if its largest rival buys Irish carrier Aer Lingus Group PLC , Virgin Atlantic’s Chief Executive Officer Craig Kreeger told reporters on Monday.
+MIAMI (Reuters) - Virgin Atlantic Airways Ltd [VA.UL] is looking for government help to safeguard competition if its largest rival buys Irish carrier Aer Lingus Group PLC AERL.I, Virgin Atlantic’s Chief Executive Officer Craig Kreeger told reporters on Monday.

 “We expect that the transaction will ultimately reach conclusion, but we’d certainly love to see a hard look at what kind of remedies might be appropriate to allow competitive connectivity to Ireland to continue to exist,” Kreeger said.